leancamp/organisers-guide/Organisers Guide.md

 9. One month before the event, we assess our break-even position and make a *go or no go* decision.
 If it's no go, we announce a postponement and refund everyone.
 10. After Fast Mover tickets are sold, we look at who's attending and consider balancing the event out.

 *Balance* is really important to make a good Leancamp.
+(There's a whole section on this below.)

 If there's one group that is particularly strong, we don't want them to overwhelm the event, so we release tickets access codes for discount tickets to underrepresented communities with the help of our Ambassadors.